When is The Masked Singer UK season 2 on ITV? Start time, contestants, judges and everything you need to know

 Published:

-Season two of The Masked Singer continues this weekend, with seven disguised celebs ready to perform once again for an audience of amateur sleuths.
+The Masked Singer is heading into the semi finals this weekend, with two celebrity contestants being unmasked on Saturday night (6th February).

-Over the past month, we’ve seen five famous faces revealed – from Sophie Ellis-Bextor (Alien) and Mel B (Seahorse), to Martine McCutcheon (Swan) and Glenn Hoddle (Grandfather Clock) – who’s revealed his predictions for the show’s winner.
+So far in the series, we’ve seen seven famous faces revealed – from Sophie Ellis-Bextor (Alien) and Mel B (Seahorse), to Martine McCutcheon (Swan) and Glenn Hoddle (Grandfather Clock) – who’s revealed his predictions for the show’s winner.

-At the weekend, comedian John Thomson became the latest celebrity to leave the show, with viewers discovering that he was the voice behind the adorable Bush Baby.

-Speaking to RadioTimes.com after his exit, the Cold Feet star revealed his guesses for Harlequin, Badger and Blob – who he reckoned was fellow comedian Lenny Henry.

 With the remaining contestants taking to the stage again this weekend, panellists Mo Gilligan, Jonathan Ross, Davina McCall, Rita Ora and guest judge Alan Carr have a huge challenge on their hands in guessing their celebrity identities with a double elimination on the horizon.